-Brief Project Description - Include background/rationale, hypothesis, proposed methodology/techniques, and expected results.
-Please also include if ethics approval is required and when that will be submitted.
-Also, include if work will take place at the hospital (NSHA or IWK).
+Brief Project Description (Include background/rationale, hypothesis, proposed methodology/techniques, and expected results.
+Please also include if need ethics approval and when that will be submitted.
 Headings are strongly encouraged (approx. 1-2 paragraphs).
 See an example on the next page.